couchbase/spring/README.md

-          -r             percentage of "read" operations (0 by default) -u             percentage of "update" operations (0 by default) -d             percentage of "delete" operations (0 by default) -o             total number of operations (infinity by default) -t             target operations throughput (infinity by default) -s             average value size in bytes (2048 by default)
+          -r             percentage of "read" operations (0 by default) -u             percentage of "update" operations (0 by default) -d             percentage of "delete" operations (0 by default) -e             percentage of new items that expire (0 by default) -o             total number of operations (infinity by default) -t             target operations throughput (infinity by default) -s             average value size in bytes (2048 by default)